 Contacts between the group of Italian architects who followed the projects and Aalto never stopped.

-Riola citizens created a civil committee leaded by Don Luigi Borri, Riola's preacher.
+Riola citizens created a civil committee led by Don Luigi Borri, Riola's preacher.

 But it's Mario Tamburini, local surveyor and entrepreneur, who gave the final push to the project.

-He decided to build the church at his own expenses.
+He decided to build the church at his own expense.